DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Want the total in-store experience without having the trouble of traveling to the store and having to deal with crowds?
 In 2012, Keytree developed an interactive system that enables users to shop virtually in their living room.
-By developing what is known as an, ‘immersive’ 3D environment, users can walk virtually through the supermarket and order their items.
+By developing what is known as an ‘immersive’ 3D environment, users can walk virtually through the supermarket and order their items.
 In this way, shoppers do have the experience of being in a store, but don’t have to actually go there and queue up to get their